 Kefir is a symbiotic culture of bacteria and yeast, otherwise known as a scoby.
 That may not sound like the most enticing thing to have with your breakfast, but when the scoby is used to ferment liquids, it creates a beverage with probiotic benefits that have inspired many Hong Kong residents to have a go at producing it.
 Probiotics are renowned for improving digestive issues; alleviating skin conditions like eczema; and replenishing ‘good’ bacteria after a course of antibiotics.
 Rowena Hunt, Wellness Consultant and Yoga Instructor, initially started growing Kefir in 2012 to ease her daughter’s eczema.
+Rowena now runs regular Kefir workshops and has seen a variety of health benefits in her clients.
 Accredited Practicing Dietitian, Violet Man, describes Kefir as a complex probiotic, as it contains a number of different ‘good’ bacteria, as well as yeast.
 Fresh Kefir beverages also contain a variety of vitamins and minerals.
 Violet notes various studies showing that Kefir can have anti-microbial, anti-tumour, and anti-carcinogenic activity, as well as improving digestive health, controlling cholesterol and blood glucose and influencing metabolism and immune function.
 In addition to this rather hefty list, Rowena says that her clients often notice a reduction in sugar cravings – which might be reason enough to give it a try!

 The Kefir production process is straightforward – instructions can be found online, or through workshops.
 Ask around and you are bound to find a friend with some Kefir scobys (often called ‘grains’) to spare – their rapid reproduction means excess grains are often frozen in batches to give away.
 There are also online groups such as Fermenting Hong Kong where you can find people with an abundance to distribute.
 Once you’ve obtained your grains, it’s largely just a matter of popping them in a cloth-covered jar of your chosen liquid and watching them ‘dance’ for a couple of days – producing a stage one ferment.